AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 3. Navigate to Firewall Network -> Policy -> Manage FireNet Policy.
 #.
-Add spokes to the Inspection Policies box for traffic inspection.
+Add spokes to the Inspected box for traffic inspection.

 .. note::
     By default, FireNet inspects ingress (INET to VPC) and east-west traffic (VPC to VPC) only.